fullstorydev/fullstory-data-layer-observer/README.md

 | object[?(property=value, ...)] | `digitalData.cart.price[?(basePrice>=10)]` | Returns the object or null if the object's `property` does not compare to `value`.
 Comparison can be `=`, `<=`, `>=`, `<`, `>`, `!=`, `!^`, and `=^`. |

 Selector syntax can be combined to create sophisticated queries to the data layer.
 For example, `digitalData.products[-1].attributes.availability[?(pickup)]` can be read as, "From the products list, return the last product's availability if it has the `pickup` property."
 This usage of selection can be helpful to record only significant events and disregard others.

+The properties in the object returned from source selection will be monitored for changes.
+For example, using the selector `digitalData.cart` will observe *all* properties in the `digitalData.cart` object because no refinement of the data is done by the selector.
+Alternatively, `digitalData.cart[(cartID,price)]` will only observe *only* `cartID` and `price` in `digitalData.cart`.
+Similarly, `digitalData.cart.price[^(shipping)]` would observe all properties beginning with shipping.
+Selectors allow you to be specific about which data to send to a destination and only monitor changes on desired properties.

 > **Tip:** A selector returns the most current subject from the data layer at the lowest level.
 For example, `digitalData.cart.price[?(basePrice>=10)]` returns the `price` object - not `cart`.
 If you need `cart` returned, use `digitalData.cart` as the selector and the use the query operator.